TheLazySquid/GimkitCheat/README.md

 #### Cosmetic

 - **Hud Customization**: The hud is easily customizable, allowing you to change the color of buttons, menus, groups and text.
 - **Cosmetic Picker**: Allows you to pick any skin or trail to use.
 This will only be visible to you; no one else will see it.
-To equip a cosmetic you need to know it's internal id.
+There is an unmaintained list of cosmetics you can equip, or you can enter its internal ID to use it.
 This is usually listed on the [Gimkit Wiki](https://gimkit.fandom.com/wiki/Cosmetics).
 - **Custom Theme**: Allows you to create a custom theme, or use any built-in theme.
 This works in all gamemodes, even ones that don't normally allow you to change your theme.